Samwakelam/12_EMPLOYEE_TRACKER_SLW/README.md

 * Some modifications to the updates function, update job role salaries.

-* Change process.argv for the database password to a .env file.
+* Change process.argv for the database password to a .env file. - Update(31.12.2020)

 * View employees that do not have a manager by adding "No Manager" to the lists.

 ## Updates

+Update(31.12.2020)
+* Process env sucessfully managed.
+Installation section updated to reflect new Password functionality.
+* Lists have been made asynchronous so that duplicating no longer occurs.

 ## Credits